paramipersonal/selenium-test-facebook/README.md

 ## Constraints:

 It has been observed that various facebook profile had various navigation patterns involved.
-I observed a couple of facebook profiles, in the same machine, same browser and two different UI navigation patters.
+I observed a couple of facebook profiles, in the same machine, same browser and found two different UI navigation patterns.
 Please find the types below :

 **Type1** :